 Have you ever been caught absent-mindedly talking to yourself in public?
-It can be really embarrassing.
-Unless you have the quick wits to pretend that you’re wearing an ear-piece and talking to someone on the phone, people will probably assume that you’re crazy.
-But don’t worry, talking to yourself is quite normal.
-What’s more, it can even be good for you.
-Let’s take a look at some of the surprising benefits of self-talk.
+Unless you have the quick wits to pretend that you’re wearing an earpiece, people might look at you weird.
+The good news is that talking to yourself is quite normal.
+In fact, it can even be good for you.
+Let’s take a look at some of the surprising benefits of talking to yourself.

 Not only is talking to yourself perfectly normal, but it can also have a whole host of benefits.
 Research suggests that both inner speech and having a conversation with yourself out loud can have a positive effect on your cognitive performance.

-Talking to ourselves isn’t just something that we do occasionally when we let our guard down – it actually plays an important role in human development.
-Children learn by repeating things they hear to themselves, and one study has shown that pre-schoolers do better on motor tasks when talking to themselves.
+It isn’t something we do occasionally when we let our guard down.
+It actually plays an important role in human development.
+A good example is when children learn by repeating things they hear.
+One study has shown that pre-schoolers do better on motor tasks when talking to themselves.
 (1)

 Here are some of the scientifically proven ways that self-talk can be beneficial for the brain.